polkadot-api/polkadot-api-docs/docs/pages/signers.md

 For transactions, the generated descriptors and its corresponding typed API are needed to create the transaction extrinsics, but for these transactions to be signed, we also need a signer, which is the responsible of taking it the call data and signing it.

+## `PolkadotSigner`

-Every method on Polkadot-API that needs to sign something, takes in a signer with the following interface:
+Every method on Polkadot-API that needs to sign something, requires a `PolkadotSigner` with the following interface:

 ```ts
 interface PolkadotSigner {